yugabyte/platform-go-client/docs/SessionManagementApi.md

 > SessionInfo GetSessionInfo(ctx).Request(request).Execute()

-Get current user/customer uuid auth/api token
+Get current user and customer uuid.
+This will not generate or return the API token, use /api_token API for that.

 ### Example